VoltaML/voltaML-fast-stable-diffusion/docs/developers/testing.md

 yarn test:full
 ```

-If you do not have yarn / npm installed, you can also copy-paste these commands from ``

 ## Running tests manually

 To run tests manually, open the `package.json` file.
 It should include a JSON like object like this: